A Touch of Zen: Development

 A Touch of Zen was shot in Taiwan by King Hu and was funded by Taiwanese production company Union Film Company.
 In his book on the film, Stephen Teo suggested that the film has roots in Hong Kong cinema, noting the bulk of both Taiwanese and Hong Kong actors and crew members.
 With Hu's idea of invoking traditional Chinese culture in his films, A Touch of Zen contains Beijing opera scores and references to Chinese poetry like Li Bai's well-known poem "Drinking Alone in the Moonlight".

 The bamboo forest sword fight, a ten-minute confrontation, is said to have taken twenty-five days to shoot.
 It is choreographed by Han Yingjie, a former Beijing opera actor and the action director of A Touch of Zen.
-Hu explained proudly of the trial and error he went through in the creative process and concluded that he had put together many scenes in less than eight frames challenging the “golden rule” of cinema.
+Hu explained proudly of the trial and error he went through in the creative process and concluded that he had put together many scenes in less than eight frames challenging the "golden rule" of cinema.
+Hu's commitment to the bamboo forest duel is further reflected in its formal construction, as the bamboo duel has been described as "a phenomenology of Zen Buddhism in cinematic terms," where rapid, disjunctive edits of bamboo, swords, and human forms are intercut with contemplative pauses.